jasonsbeer/AmigaPCI/TechnicalManual.md

 5|66 MHz Capable|No
 4|Capabilties|No
 3|Interrupt Status|Yes
-2|Reserved|-
-1|Reserved|-
-0|Reserved|-
+2-0|Reserved|-

-#### 2.3.1 AUTOCONFIG
+#### 2.3.1 AUTOCONFIG Mode

 PCI cards designed specifically with support for the Amiga should be installed in an AUTOCONFIG slot.
-AUTOCONFIG slots will be configured at startup in the 32 bit Zorro 3 address space.
+AUTOCONFIG slots will be configured by the PCI Bridge at startup in the 32-bit Zorro 3 address space.
 The AmigaPCI AUTOCONFIG process is compatable with configuration Type 0 and Type 1 devices.
 There are two advantages to the AUTOCONFIG approach:

 1. The process is transparent to the user and is "plug and play".
 2. Allows for inclusion of auto boot ROMs on the PCI device.